Data from 17 December 2025

 Price level indices

 The results of these surveys are expressed in the form of price level indices.
 Price level indices are the ratios of PPPs to exchange rates.
-They provide a comparison of countries' price levels relative to the European Union average: If the price level index is higher than 100, the country concerned is relatively expensive compared to the EU average, while if the price level index is lower than 100, then the country is relatively inexpensive compared to the EU average.
-The EU average is calculated as the weighted average of the national price level indices,weighted with expenditures from national accounts.
+They provide a comparison of countries' price levels relative to the European Union average: If the price level index is higher than 100, the country concerned is relatively expensive compared with the EU average, while if the price level index is lower than 100, then the country is relatively inexpensive compared with the EU average.
+The EU average is calculated as the weighted average of the national price level indices, weighted with expenditures from national accounts.

 Price level indices are not intended to rank countries strictly.
 In fact, they only provide an indication of the order of magnitude of the price level in one country in relation to others, particularly when countries are clustered around a very narrow range of outcomes.
 The degree of uncertainty associated with the basic price data and the methods used for compiling PPPs, may affect in such a case the minor differences between the price level indices and result in differences in ranking which are not statistically or economically significant.